Superman-jp/SAS_Plotter/docs/_sources/Raincloud_plot.rst.txt

    when the parameter is not set, all of graph object is set same color.

-   when the parameter is set category variable, the graph object of rach category is set  different color.
+   when the parameter is set category variable, the graph object of each category is set  different color.

    default is "None".